AI for Coaches

 At coaching rates of $100-300/hour, reclaiming 10-15 hours per week means:

-How to Set Up OpenClaw for Your Coach Practice
+How to Set Up Claude Code for Your Coaching Practice

 Step 4: Configure for Coaches

-You are an AI assistant for a coaching practice.
+You are an AI assistant for my coaching practice.

 You help with client communication, scheduling, document drafts,